What are the Differences Between Grant Administration and Grant Management

 Keep in mind:

 By integrating your evaluation plan directly into your grant management system, your team ensures that data isn't siloed or forgotten.
-Everything is tracked, organized, and accessible when needed—eliminating missed deadlines, duplicated work, or incomplete reports.
+Everything is tracked, organized, and accessible when needed which eliminates missed deadlines, duplicated work, or incomplete reports.

 Ready to see how Fluxx can support every step of your grant lifecycle, including evaluation planning?
 Schedule a demo today.